Ameobea/homepage/src/blog/optimizing-advent-of-code-2024.md

 While chatting in the AoC channel in the Rust Discord server, Giooschi (who consistently created extremely well-optimized solutions for nearly every day of AoC) mentioned that he'd seen success in improving performance by using smaller integer types for his data.
 The memory footprint of Day 9 was higher than other days, so reducing memory to improve cache hit rate yielded good results.

-Following that advice, I cut the size of many of my local variables as well as the fields in `Slot` and `MiniVec`.
-I reduced the `id` field of `Slot` from `usize` to `u16` - the smallest type that can hold the max file ID of 9999 - and trimmed down the `len` of `MiniVec` to match.
+Following that advice, I cut the size of my `empty_spaces` vector as well as the fields in `Slot` and `MiniVec`.
+I reduced the `id` field of `Slot` from `usize` to `u16` - the smallest integer that can hold the max file ID of 9999 - and trimmed down the `len` of `MiniVec` to match.

 That left those structs looking like this:

 ```rs
 struct Slot {